steepdevel/steepcoin/README.md

 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: make check

-Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
-The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [SteepCoinPullTester](https://github.com/SteepCoinPullTester).
-See https://github.com/TheBlueMatt/test-scripts for the build/test scripts.

 ### Manual Quality Assurance (QA) Testing